 On specific dates in the latter part of each semester, currently enrolled students may preregister for the following semester.
 Final registration takes place at the beginning of a new semester on dates indicated in the College calendar.
-During final registration, preregistered students may change their class schedules, and newly-entering students and others not preregistered may register for the semester.
+During final registration newlyentering students and others not preregistered may register for the semester.
 Each student must register in person.
 Students must have their schedules approved by their faculty advisor(s) before submitting their schedule to the Office of the Registrar.